 One of the most famous pictures of the early electric scooters was of famous female pilot, Amelia Earhart, who had several photos taken of her with her Autoped in the 1930s, including a photograph taken in 1935 with her student June Travis.
 The photograph was captured the day she received her first flying lesson.

 Improvements in production, quality of materials, and engineering knowledge combined to create faster, lighter, and more efficient scooters in all manner of varieties.
 E-scooters only really came into the limelight in the last decade or two as electric motor technology improved and the need for eco-friendly travel solutions became more pressing to the commuter.

 image credit: Micro Mobility Systems

-The mid-2000s saw a monumental overhyped crash and burn in the unusual, electric, self-balancing, (and very expensive) two-wheeled device called the Segway.
-Developed by Dean Kamen from Plymouth University’s “iBOT'' self-balancing wheelchair design.
+We can't talk about the modern electric scooter without mentioning the crash and burn of the overhyped Segway.
+An electric, self-balancing, (and very expensive) two-wheeled device developed by Dean Kamen, utilising Plymouth University’s “iBOT'' self-balancing wheelchair design.